DurakovicB/SimpleLogin/README.md

 ## API Usage Instructions

 1. **Clone the repository:**

+    > If you don't have Git installed, download it from [git-scm.com](https://git-scm.com/downloads)

     ```bash
     git clone https://github.com/DurakovicB/SimpleLogin.git
     ```

 2. **Install dependencies:**

+    > If you don't have Composer installed, download it from [getcomposer.org](https://getcomposer.org/download/)

     ```bash
     composer install
     ```

 3. **Setup Environment Variables:**
    - Copy the `.env.example` file to `.env`.